Josieeee20/T-M_A1/README.md

 ## Tools and Methods:
-Web Scraping: Utilize web scraping tools or libraries (e.g., Beautiful Soup) to collect data from IBMD website.
+Web Scraping: Utilize web scraping tools to collect data from IBMD website.

-Data Analysis: Employ statistical tools (e.g., Python with Pandas and NumPy) to analyze the collected data.
+Data Analysis: Employ statistical tools (e.g., Python with Pandas ) to analyze the collected data.

 Visualization: Create visualizations (e.g., charts, graphs) to present patterns and trends.

-Text Analysis: For analyzing user reviews and comments, natural language processing tools (e.g., NLTK or spaCy) can be employed.
+Text Analysis: For analyzing user reviews and comments, natural language processing tools (e.g., NLTK ) can be employed.

 By employing these tools and methods, the research can systematically explore the identified patterns in the lowest-rated movies, providing insights into the factors contributing to their low ratings and how these align with existing theoretical claims.